-Bookmark Place Markers Before Testing: Materials: Test Administrator provides student with place markers.
-During Testing: Students can bookmark or save items to come back to later.
+Place Markers

+Before Testing:

 During Testing: The student uses non-sticky place markers to "bookmark" items to review later.
 All place markers must be removed before test booklet or answer document is submitted for scoring.

-Calculator - Mathematics (Calculator Sections) Before Testing: Same as CBT Before Testing:
+Same as CBT Before Testing:

-CBT Tool and Guidelines PBT Equivalent and Guidelines Assignment in iTester: not assigned prior to testing; available to all students During Testing: An embedded calculator is available to students taking calculator sections of the mathematics tests.
-See the TAM for more information on the calculators available for each grade and section.
-Materials: Test Administrator provides students with handheld calculators for the appropriate grades/sections.
-See the TAM for more information on the calculators available for each grade and section.
-During Testing: Students use handheld calculators on the calculator sections of the mathematics tests.
-Expand Passage n/a Before Testing: During Testing: Stimulus passages can be expanded.
-Line Reader Straight Edge Before Testing: Assignment in iTester: not assigned prior to testing; available to all students Before Testing: During Testing: The Line Reader tool can be used to assist in reading by raising and lowering the tool for each line of text onscreen.
+CBT Tool and Guidelines PBT Equivalent and Guidelines Assignment in iTester: not assigned prior to testing; available to all students During Testing: An embedded calculator is available to students taking calculator sessions of the mathematics tests.
+See the TAM for more information on the calculators available for each grade.
+Materials: Test Administrator provides students with handheld calculators for the appropriate grades/sessions.
+See the TAM for more information on the calculators available for each grade.
+During Testing: Students use handheld calculators on the calculator sessions of the mathematics tests.
+Expand Passage n/a Assignment in iTester: not assigned prior to testing; available to all students During Testing: Stimulus passages can be expanded.
+Line Reader Straight Edge Before Testing: • Assignment in iTester: not assigned prior to testing; available to all students Before Testing: • Materials: Test Administrator provides student with blank straight edge.
+During Testing: The Line Reader tool can be used to assist in reading by raising and lowering the tool for each line of text onscreen.
 It is resizable and draggable.
 During Testing: The student uses a blank straight edge as he or she reads and follows along with the text Note Pad see Blank Scratch Paper Before Testing: During Testing: The Notepad tool can be used to type notes for each separate test question.
 The Notepad can be moved around on the screen and resized as desired.
-Pop-up Glossary Glossary in Footnotes Before Testing: During Testing: The student refers to a glossary of pre- selected, construct-irrelevant words in the footnotes of the paper-based test.
+Pop-up Glossary Glossary in Footnotes Before Testing: During Testing: The student refers to a glossary of pre-selected, construct-irrelevant words in the footnotes of the paper-based test.
 During Testing: Students can view definitions of pre-selected words by selecting words with a book icon to launch a pop-up screen with the word's definition.